IBM/autopilot/README.md

 The goal of this challenge is to enable the OpenShift container platform to become the premier platform to orchestrate the full life cycle of Foundation Model workflows (pre-processing, training, adaptation/distillation, and inference) seamlessly across public, private, and on-prem cloud environments.

-From operation perspective, infrastucture stability is always important.
+From operation perspective, infrastructure stability is always important.
 We actually saw the various errors and anomaly states in GPU and Network, for instance, so it becomes crucial to provide a tool to detect, avoid, and handle the infrastructure issues while running the AI training job.

 We provide a collection of tools (named Autopilot) to steer and address these infrastructure issues automatically by pre-flight checks, in-flight checks, and also post-flight to learn or improve the issue detection logic.